 An extra single letter is apparently just an ‘inspection letter’ and can be ignored.
 For dating purposes it is useful to know these are only usually present on speakers made between 1969 to 1976.
 From 1986 onwards a two digit number is normally used instead.

 The code beginning with the letter ‘T’ is the model number of the speaker, for example ‘T1281’ represents a 55Hz 16 Ohm G12H.

 The small circular stamp with ‘insp’ text or a letter ‘P’ inside it, is a quality control stamp.
-It is an important stamp to look for to authenticate old ‘pre-rola’ speakers.
+It is an important stamp to look for when authenticating old ‘pre-rola’ speakers.

 Example Celestion date codes through the years

 1944 to 1951

 Date codes are usually printed on the outer rim of the chassis and consist of 4 digits only.

 1952 to Spring 1966

 Date codes are usually stamped on the front gasket of the speaker.
 Notice the large font size and white manilla paper gasket.
 A leading zero is used for single digit numbers.

 The font size is reduced from around mid 1965 onwards.

 Spring 1966 to March 1968

 The gasket material is made from cork with a thin paper overlay and is made up of 4 separate pieces.
 The date code is still on the front gasket but with a smaller font size.